ExpediaGroup/styx/README.md

 as a stand-alone application, or as a platform to build custom networking applications.
 It is non-blocking, fully asynchronous and event driven therefore very scalable.

+### Upcoming Release Note

+[Styx 1.0](https://github.com/HotelsDotCom/styx/wiki/Styx-1.0-Release) will be publicly released soon.
+The `master` is now the bleeding edge for Styx 1.0.
+Styx 0.7 code is available in the `styx-0.7` branch which is in maintenance mode (bug fixes only).
+Follow the [Styx Wiki](https://github.com/HotelsDotCom/styx/wiki) for the latest developments.

+### Features

 Styx Proxies HTTP requests to a configurable set of *Backend Services* typically a cluster of web servers (multiple origins) or load balancers (e.g. AWS ELB).